-- 2.1.1 Subject to the Guide and the provisions below, an Advocate may accept instructions from any person under the Direct Access rules, without the need for instruction through a Scottish solicitor, in relation to any matter. - 2.1.2 Such instructions should be in writing (which includes e-mail).
+2.1.1 Subject to the Guide and the provisions below, an Advocate may accept instructions from any person under paragraph 8.3 read with the Schedule to Appendix D of the Guide, without the need for instruction through a Scottish solicitor, in relation to any matter.

+- 2.1.2 Such instructions should be in writing (which includes e-mail).
 They may be sent directly to Counsel, or to his or her clerk.
 If formal acknowledgement is required, the instructions should be sent to the Advocate's clerk with a request for such acknowledgement.
 As an Advocate cannot be responsible for the general conduct of any matter (see paragraph 2.3 below), the instructions should specify the particular services which are required from the Advocate.
 It is important to specify these services as accurately as possible.
-An Advocate would not normally be expected to provide services beyond those specified in any particular instructions. - 2.1.3 It is the responsibility of the Advocate to satisfy himself or herself that any instruction received may properly be accepted in accordance with rule 4 of the Direct Access rules.
-Whether or not that is the case, an Advocate may decline to accept instructions under these arrangements. - 2.1.4 An Advocate is entitled at any stage to require, as a condition of continuing to act in the matter, that a person qualified to practise as a solicitor in Scotland shall take over the instruction of the work concerned or that the services of such a solicitor shall otherwise be retained to assist in the future conduct of the matter, if he or she considers that this is necessary in the interests of the client or the interests of justice. - 2.1.5 As Advocates carry out all their work personally and cannot always predict with certainty their other professional responsibilities, instructions under these arrangements are accepted on the basis that the Advocate may be unavoidably prevented, sometimes at short notice, from attending at any hearing or other engagement in connection with the matter on which he or she is instructed on account of the precedence accorded to instructions for Court appearances, in terms of 8.5 and 8.6 of the Guide.
-However, an Advocate will not discriminate in this respect between instructions which have been accepted under the Direct Access rules and otherwise.

-2.1.6 If an Advocate identifies a clash of commitments which is likely to prevent attendance at any hearing, either the Advocate or the Advocate's clerk will warn the instructing person as soon as possible and will, if desired, suggest the names of other Advocates who are willing and able to take over the instructions.
+An Advocate would not normally be expected to provide services beyond those specified in any particular instructions. - 2.1.3 It is the responsibility of the Advocate to satisfy himself or herself that any instruction received may properly be accepted in accordance with paragraph 8.3.4 of the Guide.
+Whether or not that is the case, an Advocate may decline to accept instructions under these arrangements. - 2.1.4 An Advocate is entitled at any stage to require, as a condition of continuing to act in the matter, that a person qualified to practise as a solicitor in Scotland shall take over the instruction of the work concerned or that the services of such a solicitor shall otherwise be retained to assist in the future conduct of the matter, if he or she considers that this is necessary in the interests of the client or the interests of justice. - 2.1.5 As Advocates carry out all their work personally and cannot always predict with certainty their other professional responsibilities, instructions under these arrangements are accepted on the basis that the Advocate may be unavoidably prevented, sometimes at short notice, from attending at any hearing or other engagement in connection with the matter on which he or she is instructed on account of the precedence accorded to instructions for Court appearances, in terms of paragraphs 8.7 and 8.8 of the Guide.
+However, an Advocate will not discriminate in this respect between direct access instructions and otherwise. - 2.1.6 If an Advocate identifies a clash of commitments which is likely to prevent attendance at any hearing, either the Advocate or the Advocate's clerk will warn the instructing person as soon as possible and will, if desired, suggest the names of other Advocates who are willing and able to take over the instructions.
 The Advocate will co-operate so far as possible with any other Advocate who takes over.
 In no circumstances, however, will instructions be passed to any other Advocate without the express agreement of the instructing person.